breenci/MOONS_focus_plane/README.md

 focus_finder_gui.py
 README.md
 environment.yml
+Makefile
 ```
 The config folder should contain the cameraConfig.yaml file and the points files for each camera.

-The data folder should contain the raw data in the format specified above.
-The test ID will be the name of the folder containing the raw frames.
-This will be used to create the processed folder name.
-The raw frames should be in the same format as cooldown 4B.
-The DAM positions should be in the file name as X[dam position].Y[dam position].Zp[dam position].fits, where [dam position] is the position of the dam in the x, y, and z directions respectively.
+The data folder should contain the raw data in the format specified above. `test_id` is the unique identifier of the test (e.g. cool4B.01.01).
+This will be used to create the processed folder name. `camera` refers to the name of camera being focused in a given dataset.
+The DAM positions should be in the file name as X[dam position].Y[dam position].Z[dam position].fits, where [dam position] is the position of the dam in the x, y, and z directions respectively.
 The positive dam positions should be in the format "pXXX", and the negative dam positions should be in the format "n-XXX".
 The dark frame format is not as strict as it will specified by the user from the command line.

 # Running the code